OlafZielke-EQ/MCQsim/README.md

 # ABOUT

 This repository hosts _MCQsim_, a multi-cycle earthquake rupture simulator for generation the of earthquake sequences along predefined faults or fault systems of arbitrary geometric complexity. _MCQsim_ uses graphical user interfaces (GUIs) for most of data input and output.
 These GUIs were developed in _MATLAB_.
 Stand-alone versions of these GUIs, along with the _MATLAB_ GUIs can be found here, e.g., under _"01_Mstuff"_. _MCQsim_ itself is written in **_C_** and parallelized via **_MPI_**.
 It works on large-scale computational infrastructure as well as personal computers.
+The code can be found under _"00_Cstuff"_.

 The most recent version of _MCQsim_, provided here, employs _QuadTree_ and _H-matrix_ to decrease the size of the stiffness kernel.
 This update dramatically increased code efficiency and scalability, especially for larger-scale simulations with 100k+ fault elements.
 Future releases are planned to include pore-pressure changes as well as surface topography, further guided by the specific needs by our fellow users (i.e., you).

 **Please check the following publication for details on MCQsim model formulation:**